mauriciopoppe/kubernetes-playground/kind-sandbox/README.md

 kind create cluster --config=./config.yaml
 ```

-Or by buidling an image from a kubernetes version.
+Or by building an image from a kubernetes version.

 ```bash
 # Using a dev build using the k8s source in $GOPATH/k8s.io/kubernetes